 Ron’s Commentary Honoring Dr. King.

-On the 89th birthday anniversary of departed hero Dr. Martin Luther King, Jr., may we join countless others worldwide in honoring and ardently following his visionary legacy of nonviolence and Love.
+On the 90th birthday anniversary of departed hero Dr. Martin Luther King, Jr., let us join countless others worldwide in honoring and ardently following his visionary legacy of nonviolently seeking world peace and social justice with forgiveness and Love.

-Regrettably realization of that vision still seems distant, as societal problems addressed by Dr. King more than half a century ago perilously persist.
-Moreover, since inauguration of Donald J. Trump as 45th US President, threats of nuclear and ecological holocaust appear more imminent than ever before, as the US empire continues to squander more than than half its budget on wars and weapons.
+Regrettably realization of Dr. King’s vision of world harmony still seems distant, as societal problems he addressed more than half a century ago perilously persist.
+Moreover, threats of nuclear and ecological holocaust appear more imminent than ever before, as the US empire continues to insanely squander more than than half its budget on wars and weapons, while neglecting the human rights and needs of most of its citizens and its countless other victims worldwide.

-Dr. King was a fourth generation Baptist preacher and non-violent social activist especially inspired by Jesus and Mahatma Gandhi.
+Dr. King was a fourth generation Baptist preacher and non-violent peace and social justice activist especially inspired by Jesus and Mahatma Gandhi.
 He honored and followed Gandhi as “guiding light …. of nonviolent social change’’, and in 1959 journeyed to India to study Gandhian methods.
 On arrival there, King said:

 Afterwards, inspired by Jesus and Gandhi, Dr. King ardently preached non-violence, saying